kamranayub/kamranayub.github.io/source/_posts/2015-10-09-azure-cdn-cassette.markdown

 - Azure CDN does not yet support HTTPS for custom origin domains.
 So if you want to serve content over http://static.yoursite.com you can't serve it over HTTPS because Azure doesn't allow you to upload or set a SSL certificate to use and insteads uses their own certificate which is not valid for your domain.
 [Vote up the UserVoice issue](http://feedback.azure.com/forums/169397-cdn/suggestions/1332683-allow-https-for-custom-cdn-domain-names) on this.

-- Azure CDN origin pull does not seem to respect `Cache-Control: private` HTTP header.
-For example, by default MVC serves pages with private cache control which means browsers won't cache that page and neither *should* Azure CDN--but it does anyway.
-In my case, I really don't want a true mirror of my site, I just wants assets served over CDN and Cassette sets `Cache-Control: public` on them automatically.
-[You can upvote my feature request on UserVoice](http://feedback.azure.com/forums/169397-cdn/suggestions/10148280-respect-cache-control-private-for-origin-pull).
+- Azure CDN will serve your entire site, not just assets.
+There may be a way to prevent browsing the site over CDN (i.e. "assets only").
+[See this MSDN thread](https://social.msdn.microsoft.com/Forums/en-US/azurecdn/thread/055bb85f-0bde-4710-8c4d-bce122d5938c/).
+I have not yet implemented the proposed fix.

 - I am choosing **not** to point my entire domain to the CDN.
 Some folks choose to serve their entire site over the CDN which is definitely something you can do.
 However, in my case, I didn't want to do that.
 If you instead chose to point your domain to the CDN endpoint, you don't need to do any of this--**everything** will be served over the CDN.
+However, note that if your site is highly dynamic this results in a double hop--once to CDN, once to the origin, so you will not see much benefit unless your entire site is mostly static.